radcamp/radcamp.github.io/Brisbane2025/PCA_API.md

 In the file browser on the leftnav of JupyterLab browse to the seadragon assembly directory (if you aren't already there): `/home/jovyan/ipyrad-workshop`.

-Open the "Launcher" by clicking the blue **+** button in the upper left.
+Open the "Launcher" by clicking the blue **+** button in the upper left, and open a new "ipyrad" Notebook.
-Similar how you've previously opened the Terminal, now open a new "Python 3" notebook by clicking on `New`.

 ![png](images/jupyter-NewNotebook.png)

-> **NB:** If you do **NOT** see the 'base' option for opening a Notebook, go back to the [setup](./setup.md) page and make sure you have run the notebook kernel installation command. **You can't proceed from here unless you see this option in the Launcher.**
+> **NB:** If you do **NOT** see the 'ipyrad' option for opening a Notebook, go back to the [setup](./setup.md) page and make sure you have run the notebook kernel installation command. **You can't proceed from here unless you see this option in the Launcher.**

-Once you open the new notebook you should see 'base' in the upper right hand corner.
+Once you open the new notebook you should see 'ipyrad' in the upper right hand corner.

 ![png](images/BlankNotebook-base.png)